-&lt;sup>16 One might be concerned that this 'any health plan' measure is picking up some women who have Medicaid and should not be affected by the mandates.
+15 One might be concerned that this 'any health plan' measure is picking up some women who have Medicaid and should not be affected by the mandates.
 We have examined data from the March Current Population Surveys for 1988-2000 to see what share of health care coverage is from private insurance.
 For women age 25-74, 86 percent of those with any health coverage in the CPS had private coverage.
-The share for most subgroups of interest is also at least 86 percent (e.g., high school graduates age 25-74 (87 percent), women with some college age 25-74 (91 percent), college graduates age 25-74 (96 percent), and non-Hispanic white women age 25-74 (90 percent)).
+The share for most subgroups of interest is also at least 86 percent (e.g., high school graduates age 25-74 (87 percent), women with some college age 25-74 (90 percent), college graduates age 25-74 (96 percent), and non-Hispanic white women age 25-74 (90 percent)).
 For non-Hispanic blacks and Hispanics age 25-74, the relevant figure is above 70 percent.
 Even for high school dropouts age 25-64, 61 percent of those with any health coverage had private coverage.

-triple difference (DDD) models.
-In the standard state and year fixed effects framework we use variation in the timing of mandate adoption across states to identify the effects of the mammography mandates.
-In the augmented DDD framework we identify the effects of the mandates using both the mandate timing variation as well as the variation across mandates in the ages of women who are affected by the laws.
-The identifying assumption in the two-way fixed effects models is that there were no other variables - e.g., other public policies - that also affected mammography outcomes that were coincident with mandate adoption.
+no other variables - e.g., other public policies - that also affected mammography outcomes that were coincident with mandate adoption.
 The identifying assumption in the DDD model requires that there be no other age-group-specific variable correlated with mandate adoption that also affected outcomes.